 Does My Business Type Affect My Self-Employment Taxes?

-You don't have to pay self-employment taxes if you own a corporation because any dividends you receive as an owner or shareholder aren't subject to this tax.
-You would probably pay Social Security and Medicare taxes in the form of FICA taxes, however, if you also work as an employee in the corporation.
+You don't have to pay self-employment taxes if you own a corporation because payments you receive from the corporation as a shareholder come not in the form of dividends, which are taxed separately.
+If you are paid as an employee of the corporation, you pay Social Security and Medicare taxes in the form of FICA taxes.

 How Do Self-employment Taxes Differ from "Employment Taxes"?

 Everyone who earns income in the U.S. must pay Social Security and Medicare taxes.
 For employees, these are called FICA taxes.
 FICA stands for the “Federal Insurance Contributions Act" and it has two parts.
 The first is Social Security, and the second component is Medicare.
 These taxes are actually called Old Age, Survivor, and Disability Insurance or OASDI.